aofarrel/clockwork-wdl/references/readme.md

 ## CDC-varpipe
-This reference genome is widely used by CDC-affiliated tuberculosis projects, such as my myco_raw pipeline and Thiagen's fork of TBProfiler.
+This reference genome is widely used by CDC-affiliated tuberculosis projects.
 I sourced it from the CDC's varpipe repository: https://github.com/CDCgov/NCHHSTP-DTBE-Varpipe-WGS

 Unfortunately, there are several issues with this decontamination reference:
 * It seems to preform slightly worse at detecting NTM